Qualia Occupational Therapy for Children has been operating since 2010 in the inner west of Sydney.

 Sophie-Anna is a co-director of Qualia.
 Sophie-Anna has specialised in paediatrics since graduating from the University of Sydney with a degree in occupational therapy.
 Sophie-Anna has experience working in a variety of settings, including within schools, preschools and home environments.
 Her experience includes working at both Randwick and Westmead Children’s Hospitals in orthopaedics, neurology, rehabilitation and community outpatient services.
 Sophie-Anna is committed to evidence based practice and continually engages in professional development to ensure she is best equipped to assist children to reach their potential.
 In her spare time, Sophie-Anna loves music and travelling.

-Hannah is a friendly and creative occupational therapist who graduated from the University of Sydney.
-She has experience providing therapy for children with learning and developmental difficulties and has a strong passion for creating fun and and playful interventions and solutions for families.
-Hannah is committed to providing a holistic and meaningful approach to client-centred practice.
-In her spare time she loves going bush walking and enjoys spending time with family and friends.
+Hannah is a passionate and creative occupational therapist who graduated from the University of Sydney.
+She has experience providing therapy for children with learning and developmental difficulties and has a strong passion for creating engaging and meaningful interventions and solutions for families.
+Hannah is committed to providing a holistic approach to client-centred practice.
+In her spare time, she loves spending time with family and friends.

 Rebecca is a creative and enthusiastic occupational therapist with experience providing services to children with a range of developmental and learning abilities.
 She has a strong passion for working with children and is focused on ensuring all children meet their goals in the most creative and interactive way.
 She values collaboration with families, parents, carers and teaching staff throughout the therapy process to achieve the most effective and sustainable outcomes for the child.
 In her spare time, Rebecca enjoys baking, Pilates and travelling regularly to the Blue Mountains with her family.